 University of New Brunswick, New Brunswick Social Policy Research Network Purpose: Typically hosted in partnership with a provincial government department, the Forum is a one-day […]

-This guest post was first published on the University of Victoria’s Research News website and is reposted here with permission.
-Have jargon and complex concepts […]
+This guest post was first published on the Community Engaged Scholarship Institute website and is reposted here with permission.
+Posted on Monday, September 9th, 2019 […]

 These individual RIC institutions have developed knowledge mobilization (KMb) as service-oriented units designed to link research with need, liasing between their respective institutions and their surrounding communities.